What Is the Difference Between Licensing and Distribution?

 - A label based in a particular territory knows that market better; they already have relationships with the media, the distributors, and the stores, so they will have better tools to promote the artist.

 - Distributing overseas can be costly.
-You may need to hire a PR company or radio plugger in that country to generate some press before any shops will stock an album, which can get very expensive.
+You may need to hire a PR company or radio plugger in that country to generate some press before any shops stock an album, which can get very expensive.

 - Licensing is good for cash flow; it puts a big check in your hand up front.